syncfusion-content/typescript-docs/TypeScript/Chart/Axis.md

 ## DateTime Category Axis

 DateTime category axis takes date time value as input but behaves like category axis.
 This is used to display the date time values with nonlinear intervals (used to depict the business days by skipping holidays).
-To use date time axis, set the [`valueType`] (../api/ejchart#members:primaryxaxis-valuetype) property of the axis to **datetimeCategory**.
+To use date time axis, set the [`valueType`](../api/ejchart#members:primaryxaxis-valuetype) property of the axis to **datetimeCategory**.

 {% highlight javascript %}